hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

 ![commandExecution](/img/EternalRed/Commands.png)
 <br>

-<h2>Root</h2>
+<h2>Root Root!</h2>
 <br>
 As you may see on the picture above, the directory created is owned by nobody.
 If you tried all the shells above, you will realise that whoami will give back nobody.
 It would be better if we could get root right?
-Just a little bit of modification is needed here.
-From the C payload, after detach but before command/shell execution, we can set our uid guid to 0 and become root.
+Just a little bit of modification  (tweak) is needed here.
+From the C payload, after detachment but before command/shell execution, we can set our UID and GUID to 0 and simply become root.
 Simply add setuid(0) and setgid(0) like this:

 <br>